not-that-john-williams/vignette-api/README.md

 Unsurprisingly, the largest country by area in the Americas, Brazil, also has the most neighboring countries, a total of 11.
 And we’ve learned that 30 countries in the Americas have no land border with other countries.
-I’d make a guess that most of these countries that have no land border with another country are in the Caribbean.
+I’d make a guess that most of these 30 countries are in the Caribbean.
 Let’s investigate this further:

 ``` r
 americas %>% filter(numBorders == 0) %>%